Workouts Feel Harder and Recovery Slows When You’re Not Eating Enough on GLP-1

 How Your Body Decides What Comes First

-Only after your basic needs are covered and if it has enough material, does your body put time and energy into repairing and rebuilding muscle and connective tissue after exercise.
+Your body is working with less and making decisions about where that energy goes.
+Only after your basic needs are covered, and if there’s enough left over, does it put energy into repairing and rebuilding muscle after exercise.

 Health - words from wooden blocks